dustin-lennon/Stormbot-TCL-Quote-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1284385721

+*	Fixed some code to mention how many quotes are in the database.
+*	Removed some code in the LAST command that was a copy/paste from STATISTICS and shouldn't have been there.

 1284385300

 *	In last commit, forgot a couple close braces that prevented the bead from loading.